galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 To illustrate how to analyze metatranscriptomics data, we will use data from time-serie analysis of a microbial community inside a bioreactor ({% cite kunath2018proteins %}).
 They generated metatranscriptomics data for 3 replicates over 7 time points.
 RNAs were enriched by rRNA depletion and treated with DNAse and library was prepared with the TruSeq stranded RNA sample preparation, which included the production of a cDNA library.

-In this tutorial, we focus on biological replicate A and the 1st time point, but [in a follow-up tutorial we illustrate how compare the results over the different time points and replicates]({{ site.baseurl }}{% link topics/metagenomics/tutorials/comparative-metaomics-analysis/tutorial.md %}).
-The input files used here were trimmed out the original file for the purpose of saving time and resources.
+In this tutorial, we focus on biological replicate A of the 1st time point, but [in a follow-up tutorial we illustrate how compare the results over the different time points and replicates]({{ site.baseurl }}{% link topics/metagenomics/tutorials/comparative-metaomics-analysis/tutorial.md %}).
+The input files used here are trimmed version of the original file for the purpose of saving time and resources.

 To analyze the data, we will follow the ASaiM workflow and explain it step by step.
 ASaiM ({% cite batut2018asaim %}) is an open-source Galaxy-based workflow that enables microbiome analyses.
-Its workflow offers a streamlined Galaxy workflow for users to explore metagenomic/metatranscriptomic data in a reproducible and transparent environment.
+It's workflow offers a streamlined Galaxy workflow for users to explore metagenomic/metatranscriptomic data in a reproducible and transparent environment.
 The ASaiM workflow has been updated by the **GalaxyP** team (University of Minnesota) to perform metatranscriptomics analysis of large microbial datasets.

 This workflow takes in paired-end datasets of raw shotgun sequences (in FastQ format) as an input and:
 1. preprocess